caderek/arrows/packages/multimethod/README.md

 }

 /**
- * Function with custom dispatch.
+ * Function with a custom dispatch.
  * Dispatch function can produce any arbitrary value.
  *
  * @param {Object} action